gollum/gollum/README.md

 ## CONFIGURATION

-Gollum comes with the following command line options:
+Gollum comes with the command line options listed below.
+Note that there are some additional 'minor' options to tweak Gollum's behaviour that do not have commandline options, but can be configured in [config.rb](#config-file).

 | Option            | Arguments | Description |
 | ----------------- | --------- | ----------- |